contextureai/contexture/internal/tui/README.md

 # TUI Package

-This package provides terminal user interface components for interactive user experiences in Contexture, implementing rich UI elements like rule selectors, file browsers, and prompts using the charmbracelet UI library ecosystem.
+The `tui` package provides terminal user interface components for interactive command-line experiences.
+It uses the `charmbracelet` UI library ecosystem to implement UI elements like rule selectors, file browsers, and prompts.

-## Purpose

-The tui package bridges the gap between the command-line interface and user-friendly interactive experiences.
-It provides sophisticated terminal UI components that make rule selection, file browsing, and user input both intuitive and visually appealing.

-## Key Components
+## Key Components & Features

-### Interactive Selectors
-- **Rule Selector**: Multi-selection interface for choosing rules with preview capabilities
+- **Rule Selector**: A multi-selection interface for choosing rules, with a real-time preview panel.
+Supports keyboard navigation and clear visual feedback for selections.
-- **File Browser**: Navigate and select files from the filesystem with visual hierarchy
+- **File Browser**: A component for navigating and selecting files from the filesystem.
-- **Prompt System**: Configurable prompts for user input with validation and error handling
+- **Prompt System**: A system for creating configurable user input prompts with validation.

-### Visual Rendering
-- **Rule Preview**: Rich formatting for rule content with syntax highlighting and metadata
+- **Visual Rendering**: Provides rich formatting for rule previews, including syntax highlighting and metadata.
+It uses a shared styling system with adaptive colors for light and dark terminal themes.
-- **Shared Styling**: Consistent visual styling across all TUI components
-- **Adaptive Colors**: Theme-aware colors that adapt to light/dark terminal environments

-## User Experience Features

-- **Real-Time Preview**: Live preview of rules during selection process
-- **Keyboard Navigation**: Full keyboard support with intuitive navigation patterns
-- **Visual Feedback**: Clear indication of selection state and user actions
-- **Error Handling**: Graceful handling of user cancellation and input errors
-- **Responsive Layout**: Adaptive layouts that work across different terminal sizes
+- **Layouts**: Responsive layouts that adapt to different terminal sizes.

-## Integration with UI System
+## Integration

-- **Theme Integration**: Seamless integration with the internal UI theme system
-- **Consistent Styling**: Unified visual language across all interactive components
-- **Icon Usage**: Contextual icons and visual indicators for enhanced usability
-- **Color Coordination**: Coordinated color usage for status, selection, and emphasis
+The TUI components integrate with other internal packages:
+- **`ui` package**: For a consistent theme, styles, and adaptive colors across all components.
+- **`commands` package**: The interactive commands use TUI components for user selections and input.

 ### TUI Component Architecture